How Much Does Gutter Guard Installation Cost? (2025)

 Perforated Aluminum

 Aluminum gutter guards block most debris and don’t rust.
 They typically last for 10 to 20 years.
 However, when seeds or other small debris get inside your gutters, you’ll find these guards are difficult to remove for cleaning.
+Note that aluminum guards can be prone to denting, so you may want a more robust guard if you live in areas that experience hail.

-Steel Screen
+Steel Mesh

-However, not all steel screen guards are created equal.
+However, not all steel mesh guards are created equal.
 Make sure you purchase a powder-coated metal guard, as this will repel rust.
 Avoid the type of steel guard that fastens by tucking under the first layer of shingles, which will expose your roof deck to rain and could void your roof’s warranty.

 Micro-Mesh